How to Identify Worn Plasma Cutter Consumables: Signs & Tests

 bench tests for consumables

 Start with a microscope inspection using a USB scope.
-Examine electrode faces for pitting, cracking, or crater formation, and scan nozzle orifices for enlargement or ovality—both degrade arc focus and cut quality.
-Capture reference images to compare over time.
+Examine electrode faces for pitting, cracking, or crater formation.
+Scan nozzle orifices for enlargement or ovality, since both reduce arc focus and cut quality.

-Validate findings by observing arc behavior on a brief test fire.
-Hard starts, unstable arc color, or wandering indicate nozzle or electrode wear even if visual cues are borderline.
+Validate findings by watching arc behavior during a brief test fire.
+Hard starts, unstable arc color, or wandering can indicate nozzle or electrode wear even when visual cues look borderline.

-Apply these quick bench tests regularly to catch issues early, prevent blowouts, and keep kerf width, dross, and edge angularity within spec.
+Use these quick bench tests often to catch issues early.
+They help you prevent blowouts and keep kerf width, dross, and edge angularity within your target range.

 Life Tracking and Baselines: Parts Count, Amps, Material, and Air Quality